Emblem and flag of the Chinese Communist Party

-The emblem of the Chinese Communist Party is the hammer and sickle displayed in golden yellow or red.
-The flag of the Chinese Communist Party is a red flag with a gold party emblem displayed in the canton.
+The emblem of the Chinese Communist Party is the hammer and sickle displayed in golden yellow or red, while its flag is red with a gold party emblem displayed in the canton.

 The CCP initially did not have a single official standard flag, instead using various flags from the Communist Party of the Soviet Union and the Kuomintang.
-On 28 April 1942, the CCP Politburo decreed the establishment of a sole official flag.
-There were further tweaks in the design between 1982 to 1987, until on 21 September 1996, the CCP General Office officially standardized the design of the hammer and sickle.
+In 1942, the CCP Politburo decreed the establishment of a sole official flag.
+There were further tweaks in the design between 1982 to 1987.
+The CCP General Office officially standardized the design of the hammer and sickle in 1996.
 According to Article 53 of the constitution of the Chinese Communist Party, "the Party emblem and flag are the symbol and sign of the Communist Party of China."
-The flag is regulated by the "Regulations on the Emblem and Flag of the Communist Party of China", which was adopted by the CCP Central Committee on 26 June 2021.
+The flag is regulated by the "Regulations on the Emblem and Flag of the Communist Party of China", which was adopted by the CCP Central Committee in 2021.